Second Federal Republic of Mexico: Treaty of Guadalupe Hidalgo

-Congress finally met in May, 1847 and at its opening session President Peña y Peña recommended a policy of peace, and ordered the progress that had been made in the fields of order and finances amidst so much challenge.
-He recounted how as Minister of Foreign Relations under President Herrera, he had been against the war.
+Congress finally met in May, 1847 and at its opening session President Peña y Peña recommended a policy of peace, and recounted the progress that had been made in the fields of order and finances amidst so many challenges.
+He explained how as Minister of Foreign Relations under President Herrera, he had been against the war.
 He did not view this stance as dishonorable as even the most martial of nations at one point had faced a war they could not win.
 He expressed belief that Mexico simply did not have the ability to continue the war, and proclaimed that anyone who viewed such a stance as dishonorable was not worthy of being called honest.

-The majority of congress supported the government’s peace policy viewing in the Treaty of Guadalupe nothing but the unfortunate result of a poorly fought war, and viewed under this perspective as a national necessity.
-A foreign relations commission returned affirmative answers to two questions that congress had directed it to report upon: May the government with the consent of Congress cede a portion of territory?
-Is it suitable to make peace upon the terms which have been proposed?
-The first question was resolved based upon the principle that congress was the deposit of the national sovereignty.
-The second question was resolved upon the consideration that Mexico had never been in full possession of the territories that were about to be ceded, and that most of that land was either not populated or populated by hostile indigenous tribes.
-It was also taken into account that Mexico could not continue the war without facing certain defeat and risking the loss of the entire country.
-After the commission reported upon its findings, the Treaty of Guadalupe Hidalgo was approved by congress.
+Negotiations were opened with the United States government, and after deliberating upon the matter, the Treaty of Guadalupe Hidalgo was approved by congress.